beigeworm/beigeworm/README.md

 <br>

-**Welcome to my Github - If you like my work, please consider giving a star ✨ on my repos**
+**Welcome to my Github - If you like my work, please consider leaving a star ✨ on my repos**

 </div>